-Bus is the cheapest way of getting from Taipei Taoyuan Airport to Taipei city centre, but it does come with drawbacks.
+Bus is the cheapest way of getting from Taipei Taoyuan Airport to Taipei downtown, but it does come with drawbacks.
 First of all, you need to figure out which bus number to catch.
 This will depend on where you want to be dropped off.

 There are a range of other buses that you could choose, but disregard them!
 Why?
 Because they just serve to confuse you.
 The buses I have listed cover all your options.
 If you arrive after 1am and want to get into the city by bus, catch the 24 hour 1819 bus to Taiwan Main Station.
 From there you can catch a cab or walk to your hotel.

 I actually stayed in two totally different areas of Taipei and I preferred Ximending.
 I stayed at Ximen Taipei DreamHouse and it was cheap, comfortable and most importantly conveniently located (it had a more downtown feel).
 I got a good deal for about US$38 per night.

 Most people are going to catch the train between Taipei Taoyuan Airport and the city centre because it’s easy and relatively cheap.
 The bus is becoming less and less relevant as time goes by, but if you have a late arrival, it’s still going to be useful.
 And cabs are really only for people who are comfortable paying top dollar for the ultimate in convenience.